Parents Often Tell Kids About Abnormal Genes Before Interventions Needed

 New research suggests that parents should wait until their children reach early adulthood before talking to them about abnormal genetic test results.

-Most inherited cases of breast cancer have been associated with two genes: BRCA1, which stands for BReast CAncer gene 1, and BRCA2, or BReast CAncer gene 2.
-Women with an abnormal BRCA1 or BRCA2 gene have up to an 85% risk of developing breast cancer by age 70.
-Abnormal BRCA1 and BRCA2 genes are found in 5% to 10% of all breast cancer cases in the United States.
+Most inherited cases of breast cancer have been associated with mutations in two genes: BRCA1, which stands for BReast CAncer gene 1, and BRCA2, or BReast CAncer gene 2.
+Women with a BRCA1 or BRCA2 mutation have up to a 72% risk of developing breast cancer by age 80.
+BRCA1 and BRCA2 mutations are found in 5% to 10% of all breast cancer cases in the United States.

 If you haven't been diagnosed with breast cancer, learning that you have an abnormal BRCA1 or BRCA2 gene can be stressful and scary.
 It's also very scary and stressful for your children to learn you have abnormal genes associated with breast cancer.

 A study offers a word of caution to people who know they have an abnormal BRCA1 or BRCA2 gene.
 Your first thought may be to tell your children right away about your increased risk.
 You also may want to tell your children that they, too, may have an abnormal gene.
 This reaction is normal and completely justified.
 You want to take charge over the unknown, as well as protect your loved ones.
 But this study suggests that waiting until your children are adults to talk to them about genetic abnormalities may be a better idea.

 When parents told their younger children about their abnormal genes, the children were upset, anxious and scared.
 But because they're children, nothing really can be done to reduce any risk they may face.
 Aggressive breast cancer screening and other possible risk-reducing steps aren't recommended until early adulthood.